elgw/nd2tool/README.md

        writing is done.
  - [ ] Collect various nd2 files for testing.
  - [ ] Check for inconsistent dz values between image planes (shake detection).
- - [ ] Waiting for permission from Nikon to distribute nd2sdk together
+ - [ ] Get permission from Nikon to distribute nd2sdk together
        with this repo.
 Request sent 20220701.
  - [ ] check that the channel names are valid file names and possibly convert spaces to underscores.
 Use toupper or tolower?
+ - [ ] Support time series.

 Maybe some day: